nanoframework/System.IO.Ports/README.md

 {
     if (e.EventType == SerialData.WatchChar)
     {
-        // We have our special character at the end of the transmission }
+        // We have our special character during the transmission and read was cut short }
 }
 ```